luispedro/mahotas/docs/source/io.rst

     Freeimage can read and write many formats.
 Unfortunately, it is harder to install and it is not as well-maintained as imread.

+3. As a final fallback, it tries to use `matplotlib
+    <http://matplotlib.org/>`__, which has builtin PNG support and wraps PIL
+    for other formats.